US Republican senators confront Netflix over Chinese sci-fi show

 With Trump’s reelection bid looming closer, Republicans recently pulled Netflix into the US election fray with a separate row over French film “Cuties,” accused of sexualizing little girls.

-Conservative activists say the drama is a by-product of an overly liberal culture often associated with Hollywood — and that it promotes paedophilia.
+Conservative activists say the drama is a by-product of an overly liberal culture often associated with Hollywood — and that it promotes pedophilia.

 Its director denied the charges and said the movie is a critique of the over-sexualization of young girls.